-The Italian Digital Nomad Visa is real
+The Italian Digital Nomad Visa is real, yay!

 It’s also one of the most misunderstood visas Italy has introduced in years.

-Who this visa was actually created for
+Who this visa was created for

-In practice, this usually means:
+In practice, this usually includes:

-• Remote employees with long-term contracts or clear employer relationships outside Italy
+- Remote employees with long-term contracts or clear employer relationships outside Italy

-Income matters, but it’s not the only factor.
 Consulates are looking at credibility.
-They want to understand how you work, how long you’ve been doing it, and whether your situation is sustainable.
+They want to understand how you work, how long you have been doing it, and whether your professional situation looks stable and coherent.

 This is where many people misjudge their own profile.